We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Hemp oil has numerous different health benefits, including those that improve skin health.
+Hemp oil has numerous health benefits, including those that improve skin health.
 It’s so beneficial for skin health thanks to its nourishing vitamins and moisturizing qualities.

-There are a number of different skin care benefits that you can get from using hempseed oil, either topically or by consuming it.
+There are a number of skin care benefits that you can get from using hempseed oil, either topically or by consuming it.

 Moderates oil production